rapidsai/cuml/README.md

 ## Contributing

-Plese use issues and pull requests to report bugs and add functionality.
+Please use issues and pull requests to report bugs and add functionality.

 ## Contact